How Do You Stack Up? A Look Into Robotic Palletizing

 System Reset and Placement Count Override

-A major improvement in any palletizing system is to include placement count override, which allows a way to reset the counts on each lane, or for any part of the system.
+A major improvement in any palletizing system is to include a placement count override, which allows a way to reset the counts on each lane, or for any part of the system.

-For instance, if a box falls out of the EOAT (End of Arm Tool) the operator should have the ability to adjust the placement count on the pallet so that boxes do not have to be stacked physically in the empty slot.
+For instance, if a box falls out of the EoAT (end of arm tool), the operator should have the ability to adjust the placement count on the pallet so that boxes do not have to be stacked physically in the empty slot.

-An effective tool that makes the reset process user friendly is an HMI touch screen.
+An effective tool that makes the reset process user-friendly is an HMI touch screen.
 HMIs can be programmed with buttons to reset each lane to zero, or to add/subtract layers in the stack on the pallet.

 The robot can then offset its pick and place positions to match the box changes, allowing for a much more versatile system.
 With this arrangement, future products can easily run through the system with little interference.